 Why do I Like Istanbul?

-So, to try and answer the question why I like Istanbul, I can divide my answer in three parts:
+To answer the question of why I love Istanbul, I’ll divide my thoughts into three parts:

 1. History and historic sites